bsidescapetown/bsidescapetown.github.io/_pages/staff.md

 name="Roberto Arico"
 title="Organiser"
 imgsrc="/assets/images/organisers/roberto.jpg"
 biography="15+ year veteran in Cybersecurity and it still feels like the first day of school.
-Interested in all things Red and Blue, as well as listening to other people answer the most basic of Hacking questions: 'What If I.....?'" nickname="pawnstar" email="roberto@bsidescapetown.co.za"
+Interested in all things Red and Blue, as well as listening to other people answer the most basic of Hacking questions: What If I.....?" nickname="pawnstar" email="roberto@bsidescapetown.co.za"
 %}